Art Nouveau glass: Émile Gallé and the Daum brothers

-France - René Lalique
+René Lalique

 René Lalique was another prominent designer of Art Nouveau glass.
 Beginning in 1895 he made pieces for the shop of Samuel Bing, the Maison de l'Art Nouveau, which gave Art Nouveau its name.
 He met the perfume creator François Coty and in 1908 he pioneered in the design of perfume bottles, small glass symbols of modernity, which became a new genre of glass art.
 One example was the sepia stained glass bottle for 'Ambre Antique' Perfume.
 Another original design by Lalique was a sugar bowl made of sepia stained glass, wrapped in serpents made of silver (see image below).